sithlordsylar/RunSamaRun/README.md

 ## 📖 The Book of Owh Yeah (Summary of Divine Lore)

-> “Before the beginning, there was no light, no time, no Dato.
+> “Before the beginning, there was no light, no time, no Bleach, no Naruto, no One-Piece, no Boku no Pico and not even Gurren Lagann.
-> There was only **Dimension 69** — the cradle of eternity,
+> There was nothingness, and from the nothingness comes the perfect Dimension; **Dimension 69** — the cradle of eternity,
 > and within it, the Supreme Swamiji, **Lord Vikramnantha Sama-Ji**.”

 ### ✨ Chapter 1: The Origin of All — Dimension 69

 In the emptiness before creation, **Dimension 69** emerged — not as a place, but as the very essence of **Sama-Ji** himself.
 He is both the Creator and the Canvas.
 From his divine will, **existence began**.
+With his immense Keikaku everything was created, including Aizen.

 ### 🐸 Chapter 2: The First Beings — The Kunjumonz